United Kingdom : Safety by City

 Unfortunately, however, Manchester is known for having the highest car crime rate in the UK, as well as the highest rates of car theft and break-ins in all of Europe!

 Avoid bringing your car to Manchester, and if you do, be careful to park it in a well-lit area – and never leave anything of value inside!

-All in all, be wary of picpockets, and know that there are some parts of Manchester that can be dangerous in some areas at night as you can run into groups of drunken people acting strange.
+All in all, be wary of pickpockets and know that some parts of Manchester can be dangerous in some areas at night as you can run into groups of drunken people acting strange.

-- Weather - Manchester has mild climate, generally warm and temperate.
+Manchester has a mild climate, generally warm and temperate.
 It also has a significant amount of rainfall during the year.
-Summer (Jun–Sep) is very warm and the best time to visit this city.
+Summer (Jun-Sep) is very warm and the best time to visit this city.

-- Airports - The UK's largest airport outside of London is located in Manchester.
-It is called the Manchester Airport, and is an international airport located at Ringway, some 13km south-west of Manchester city centre.
+The UK's largest airport outside of London is located in Manchester.
+It is called the Manchester Airport and is an international airport located at Ringway, some 13km south-west of Manchester city centre.

-- Travel Insurance - Just like anywhere else, we recommend getting travel insurance when traveling to Manchester, since it covers not only the costs of medical problems, but also theft and loss of valuables.
+Just like anywhere else, we recommend getting travel insurance when traveling to Manchester, since it covers not only the costs of medical problems but also theft and loss of valuables.